--

-Enter the number of Arrests for each of the following crimes that occurred On Campus.

-Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Number of Arrests

-Crime 2016 2017 2018

-a.
-Weapons: carrying, possessing, etc. (0 0

-b.
-Drug abuse violations (0 0

-c.
-Liquor law violations (0 0

-If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
+Enter the number of Arrests for each of the following g crimes that occurred On Campus Do NOT include drunkenness or driving under the in Do no i morado aramemoso er arring anaer me n maonoo m ziqaor ian i Number of Arrests Crime 2020 2021 2022 a.
+Weapons: carrying, possessing, etc. 0 0 0 b.
+Drug abuse violations 0 0 0 c.
+Liquor law violations 0 0 0 Caveat: If you have changed prior years' data, you must add a c (X) was changed from (A) to (B) because (REASON)." aveat explaining the cha nge.
+Use the following fo rmat: "For (YEAR), Line